Brandon Clarke

 Brandon Clarke (born September 19, 1996) is a Canadian-American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
-He played college basketball for the Gonzaga Bulldogs and San José State University Spartans men’s basketball team.
+He played college basketball for the Gonzaga Bulldogs and San José State University Spartans men's basketball team.
 He was drafted 21st overall by the Oklahoma City Thunder in the 2019 NBA draft and then immediately traded to the Grizzlies.
 He was named to the NBA All-Rookie First Team in 2020.

-Early life and high school career
+Early life

-Clarke was born in Vancouver, British Columbia to a Canadian mother and Jamaican father.
+Clarke was born in Vancouver, BC to a Canadian mother and Jamaican father.
 At age three, Clarke moved with his family to the U.S. city of Phoenix, Arizona; he is now a dual citizen of Canada and the U.S. He attended Desert Vista High School in Phoenix.
 He was named All-Arizona Division 1 honoree by the Arizona Republic after leading Desert Vista to the championship game in 2015.

 College career

 He played two seasons for the San Jose State Spartans.
 As a freshman he was named Mountain West Sixth Man of the Year by the league's head coaches after putting up 10.1 points and 7.3 rebounds in conference play.

 As a sophomore, he averaged 17.3 points, 8.7 rebounds, 2.6 blocks, and 2.3 assists on route to being named All-Mountain West First Team and Mountain West All-Defensive Team.
-After the season he decided to transfer to Gonzaga, where he redshirted the 2017-18 season.
+After the season he decided to transfer to Gonzaga, where he redshirted the 2017–18 season.

 In his junior season at Gonzaga, Clarke continued onward with his improvements to be named the West Coast Conference's Newcomer of the Year, Defensive Player of the Year, and be named a member of the All-WCC First Team.
 Clarke was the first player in WCC history to win both their Newcomer of the Year and Defensive Player of the Year honors in the same season.
 He was also named to the All-American Third Team by the Sporting News.
 On March 23, 2019, Clarke recorded a career-high 36 points alongside 8 rebounds, 5 blocks, and 3 assists in a 83–71 win over #9 seeded Baylor.
 He became the third player in NCAA Tournament history to record a game of 35+ points alongside 5 blocks, joining Shaquille O'Neal and David Robinson as the only players to do so.
 Clarke also broke a team record in points scored in an NCAA Tournament game, breaking a record previously set by Adam Morrison.